 Quotas and limits

-|maximum size of outgoing mail messages, including attachments||10 megabytes|
+|Maximum size of outgoing mail messages, including attachments||31.5 MB|

-|maximum size of incoming mail messages, including attachments||10 megabytes|
+|Maximum size of incoming mail messages, including attachments||31.5 MB|

-|maximum size of message when an administrator is a recipient||16 KB|
+|Maximum size of message when an administrator is a recipient||16 KB|